Want to take a group of mild-mannered, well-adjusted people and drive them into a heated debate to the point where they’re at each other’s throats?

 And if you don’t have a “big idea” to support what you’re selling, you’re going to be stuck thinking small and miss the big picture.

-Luckily, you’re going to discover exactly how to come up with a big idea yourself.
+Luckily, you’re going to discover exactly how to come up with a big idea yourself to be successful in multilevel marketing.

 The “Big Idea”: a small business’s secret weaponThe concept of the “big idea” in marketing was devised by David Ogilvy, the father of modern advertising.